 The Shenandoah Crossing Resort is a favorite of travelers offering cabins, rooms in the main house and even yurts.
 It is located near shopping, dining and several wineries.
 It is a great get away whether you just need somewhere to set up your base for touring and sightseeing or if you want to kick back, relax and recharge.

-According to City Data, the population of Gordonsville is 1,529 and is 100 percent rural.
+The population of Gordonsville is 1,529 and is 100 percent rural.
 It is a part of the Journey through Hallowed Ground, a scenic, historic region rich in orchards, forests, farms, rolling hills, rivers and streams, mountain views and woodlands.
-Visitors can explore this breathtaking area in a variety of ways, on foot, by bike, canoe or kayak, on horseback or by car.